nacochran/2D-Platformer-Engine/README.md

-# 2D-Platformer-Engine
+# Game Library
-This is an engine or library I am creating to easily create 2D platformers.
+This is an library full of JS technique I use to create games.